wilsonmar/Salesforce/README.md

 <a target="_blank" href="https://www.linkedin.com/in/francisuk/">Francis Pindar</a> (Londoner, 6X MVP, <a target="_blank" href="https://twitter.com/radnip">@radnip</a>, <a target="_blank" href="http://www.radnip.com/">radnip.com</a>) at <a target="_blank" href="https://acloud.guru/">ACLoud.Guru</a> created a Salesforce 101 video course and a whole
 <a target="_blank" href="https://acloud.guru/learn/salesforce-certified-administrator-2017">
-Salesforce Certified Administrator 2018</a>, which builds an invoice app.
+Salesforce Certified Administrator 2018</a>, which builds an invoice app over 12 hours of video, using the Aug.
+2016 version of the Salesforce classic experience.

 ### Lynda